The Pareto Frontier of Resilient Jet Tagging: Methodology

 \subsection{Monte Carlo simulated event samples}

 Two jet classification tasks were considered in these studies: the discrimination of jets initiated by a quark or gluon (`q/g tagging'), and the identification of jets resulting from the hadronic decay of a Lorentz-boosted top quark (`top tagging').
 For each of these tasks, a set of MC simulated events generated with \textsc{Pythia}~8~\cite{Sjostrand:2007gs} was used to train the classifiers in a fully-supervised manner. \textsc{Pythia} samples used the default Monash set of tuned parameters~\cite{Skands:2014pea} in all cases.
-Alternative samples of the same processes were also generated with \textsc{Herwig}~7~\cite{Bellm:2017bvx}\footnote{For q/g (top), samples are generated with \textsc{Pythia} version 8.226 (8.331) and \textsc{Herwig} version 7.1.4 (7.3.0).} , to enable quantification of the resilience as the AUC \%-difference between testing on the nominal and alternative sample.\footnote{There are many potential ways to define resilience --- just as AUC does not capture all important aspects of classification, so too does this particular definition of resilience.} All jets, regardless of their size, are reconstructed with \textsc{FastJet}~\cite{fastjet} and filtered to have a transverse momentum ($p_{\mathrm{T}}$) between 500-550~GeV.
+Alternative samples of the same processes were also generated with \textsc{Herwig}~7~\cite{Bellm:2017bvx}\footnote{For q/g (top), samples are generated with \textsc{Pythia} version 8.226 (8.331) and \textsc{Herwig} version 7.1.4 (7.3.0).}, to enable quantification of the resilience as the AUC \%-difference between testing on the nominal and alternative sample.\footnote{There are many potential ways to define resilience.
+Just as AUC does not capture all important aspects of classification, so too does this particular definition of resilience.} All jets, regardless of their size, are reconstructed with \textsc{FastJet}~\cite{fastjet} and filtered to have a transverse momentum ($p_{\mathrm{T}}$) between 500-550~GeV.
 No detector simulation is applied.

 For q/g tagging studies, the simulated event samples from Refs.~\cite{Komiske:2018cqr} were used, which are freely available on the CERN Zenodo platform~\cite{komiske_2019_3164691,pathak_2019_3066475}.
 These samples consist of one million anti-$k_t$ $R=0.4$ jets from each of the $Z+q$ or $Z+g$ processes, where the $Z$ boson decays into neutrinos.
-The boosted top tagging studies were performed using a new set of samples, which were generated for these studies and made publicly available on the CERN Zenodo platform~\cite{rikab_top_qcd}.
-One million mixed q/g background jets for this task with the same kinematic selection were produced from a dijet process.
+The boosted top tagging studies were performed using a new set of samples, which consist of one million hadronically-decaying signal top quark jets were selected from top pair-production processes in each generator, reconstructed as ungroomed anti-$k_t$ jets with radius $R=0.8$.
+One million mixed $R=0.8$ $q/g$ background jets for this task with the same kinematic selection were produced from a dijet process, with a physical q/g mixture fraction.
+These samples have been made publicly available on the CERN Zenodo platform~\cite{rikab_top_qcd}, and provide a convenient, interoperable extension of the existing $q/g$ jets samples due to their shared format.